NEFSC/READ-SSB-Lee-WorkingEfficiently/README.md

 11. Code to work with the [NCEP  NARR reanalysis data ](https://github.com/NEFSC/READ-SSB-Lee-reanalysis).
 12. The [offshoreWind](https://github.com/dcorvi/offshoreWind) package.

+# A few things that belong somewhere else, but I have nowhere to store them for now.

-# Dealing with Merge Conflicts
+## Dealing with Merge Conflicts

 When there's a merge conflict Rstudio or Git will create a combined file. that has code from both.
 Code from one person will show up between